-Local area network (LAN) a flexible, transparent fiber made of high quality extruded glass (silica) or plastic, slightly thicker than a human hair Wide Area the type of cable used for cable television (a type of cable that has an Network inner conductor surrounded by a tubular insulating layer, surrounded (WAN) by a tubular conducting shield) Twisted-pair normal electrical wire (a type of wiring in which two conductors of a wire single circuit are twisted together for the purposes of canceling out electromagnetic interference (EMI) from external sources; for instance, electromagnetic radiation from unshielded twisted pair (UTP) cables, and crosstalk between neighboring pairs) Coaxial cable a network that covers a broad area (i.e., any telecommunications network that links across metropolitan, regional, or national boundaries) using private or public network transports Fiber optic a computer network that interconnects computers in a limited area cable such as a home, school, computer laboratory, or office building using network media
+Local area a flexible, transparent fiber made of high quality network extruded glass (silica) or plastic, slightly thicker than a (LAN) human hair Wide Area the type of cable used for cable television (a type of Network cable that has an inner conductor surrounded by a (WAN) tubular insulating layer, surrounded by a tubular conducting shield)

+Twisted- normal electrical wire (a type of wiring in which two pair wire conductors of a single circuit are twisted together for the purposes of canceling out electromagnetic interference (EMI) from external sources; for instance, electromagnetic radiation from unshielded twisted pair (UTP) cables, and crosstalk between neighboring pairs) Coaxial a network that covers a broad area (i.e., any cable telecommunications network that links across metropolitan, regional, or national boundaries) using private or public network transports Fiber optic a computer network that interconnects computers in a cable limited area such as a home, school, computer laboratory, or office building using network media
-- 1) What is computer network?

-- 2) What types do computer networks include?

-- 3) What is LAN?

-- 4) What does WAN connect?

-- 5) What do most operating systems use for networking?

-- 6) What is required to set up a network?

-- 7) What are the examples of cable media?

-- 8) What are the examples of wireless media used for networking?

-- 9) What is sufficient when you are working with a mere LAN?

-- 10) What additional devices have you to use when you are working with a wider range? - 11) What have you to select to set up a network? - 12) What are the most popular topologies nowadays? - 5.
-Tell your friends about the main aspects of computer network. - 6.
-Read and translate the text.
+- 1) What is computer network? - 2) What types do computer networks include? - 3) What is LAN? - 4) What does WAN connect? - 5) What do most operating systems use for networking? - 6) What is required to set up a network? - 7) What are the examples of cable media? - 8) What are the examples of wireless media used for networking? - 9) What is sufficient when you are working with a mere LAN? - 10) What additional devices have you to use when you are working with a wider range? - 11) What have you to select to set up a network? - 12) What are the most popular topologies nowadays?

+5. Tell your friends about the main aspects of computer network.